 Use these free printable books to practice beginning sounds, introduce rhyming words, and reinforce sight words.
-Interactive rhyming books are a great addition to your classroom library.
+Interactive rhyming books are a fun literacy activity and a great addition to your classroom library.

 Today I have a free printable rhyming activity for you.
 I sell a set of interactive rhyming books in my store.
 This -at word family book is part of the set, but you can get it here for free.
 The free printable includes interactive rhyming books in both full color and black and white.